jandvanegas/jandvanegas/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on Bridge351 as a backend developer.
+- 🌱 I'm a mechatronic engineer, and I’m currently doing a MSc in Computer Science for a AI and Data Analytics path.

 <!--
 **jandvanegas/jandvanegas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.